Stress and anxiety may cause clammy hands, rapid heart rate, and trouble sleeping.

-It does more than just improve physical fitness – it can lower inflammation, reduce the risk of cardiovascular disease, and ease both anxiety and depression.
+It does more than just improve physical fitness.
+Exercise lowers inflammation, reduces the risk of cardiovascular disease, and eases anxiety and depression.

 Anxiety that causes insomnia may improve with physical activity.

-Avoid working out intensely in the late evening as this may be over-stimulating and result in poor quality sleep.
+Avoid working out intensely in the late evening as this may be over-stimulating.
+In other words, it may lead to poor quality sleep.

 3. Magnesium & Tryptophan

-Consuming foods that are rich in magnesium or taking this mineral in supplement form may help relax a person and reduce anxiety.
+Consuming foods that are rich in magnesium is a good idea.
+You may also want to take magnesium in supplement form to reduce anxiety.

 Dark leafy greens, nuts/seeds, dark chocolate, bananas, seaweed, and oatmeal are great sources of magnesium.